 Original Date AnnouncedSeptember 11, 2020

-COVID 19: CDC issues final rule extending the CDC Director's temporary power into a permanent one by creating a procedure through which CDC can prohibit the introduction of people into the U.S. with the stated aim of protecting public health.
+COVID 19: Centers for Disease Control issues final rule extending the CDC Director's temporary power into a permanent one by creating a procedure through which CDC can prohibit the introduction of people into the U.S. with the stated aim of protecting public health.
 There are various exceptions, including U.S. citizens and lawful permanent residents (LPRs).

 [ID #838]Control of Communicable Diseases; Foreign Quarantine: Suspension of the Right To Introduce and Prohibition of Introduction of Persons Into United States From Designated Foreign Countries or Places for Public Health Purposes